Federal Defense Lawyer

-Most people who are arrested and charged with a federal crime don’t immediately understand the severity of the charges they face.
-They’re not aware that many federal crimes could mean much more severe penalties versus charges at the state level, and they’re often shocked to find out how quickly the math adds up — Just a few charges — or multiple counts of a single charge — could mean decades in prison.
+Many people who are arrested and charged with a federal crime don’t immediately understand the severity of the charges they face.
+They’re not aware that many of these crimes could mean more severe penalties versus charges at the state level, and they’re often shocked to find out how quickly the math adds up.
+Just a few charges – or multiple counts of a single charge – could mean decades in prison.
 If you are facing federal criminal charges or even suspect that charges might be brought, immediately consult with a federal defense attorney in Florida to best ensure that your rights are protected from the get-go.

-When does a criminal charge become a federal criminal charge?
+When does it become a federal criminal charge?

 While the Fifth Amendment prohibits “double jeopardy,” the clause does not refer to cases that involve crimes that are recognized as offenses by both federal and state law.
 Therefore, it is possible for a defendant to be acquitted of a crime in state court, but later convicted in a federal court.
-Federal crimes are investigated by the FBI or, in some cases, other federal regulatory agencies.
-They are prosecuted by the U.S. Attorney’s Office, and defendants appear before federal judges in Florida U.S. District Courts.
+Crimes are investigated by the FBI or, in some cases, other regulatory agencies.
+They are prosecuted by the U.S. Attorney’s Office, and defendants appear before federal judges in Broward County U.S. District Court.

-A phrase that is believed to have been coined in the 1930s, “white collar crime* refers to offenses that are mostly committed by business and government professionals.
+A phrase that is believed to have been coined in the 1930s, “white collar crime” refers to offenses that are mostly committed by business and government professionals.
 These crimes are non-violent in nature, and the motivation is financial gain.
-Most white collar crimes fall under the following categories:
+Most federal white collar crimes fall under the following categories:

 - Ponzi schemes